chinggg/GitLeaks/README.md

 # truffleHog
 [![codecov](https://codecov.io/gh/trufflesecurity/truffleHog/branch/master/graph/badge.svg)](https://codecov.io/gh/trufflesecurity/truffleHog)

+** The code has been modified by me to search for targets before working.
+And I specify some keywords targeted at SHU students just to evaluate the threats of GitHub leakage.  **

 Searches through git repositories for secrets, digging deep into commit history and branches.
 This is effective at finding secrets accidentally committed.

 ## Join The Slack